paulipa/sico-wiki/community/partner-corporations.md

 - Location: High Sec
 - Timezone: Global
 - Not eligible for wars
-- For Active High Sec players without a content focus
+- For all players without a content focus
 - Access to all community content
 - Contact: Ikarus Cesaille (ingame or discord)
 # High Sec